Generalization of core percolation on complex networks: real-world networks

 \section{real-world networks}

 We apply the $k$-leaf removal to a number of real-world networks and find cores of these networks.
 The characteristics of real-world networks, analyzed in the paper, are listed in Table \ref{t1}.
-The most outer core is the $G2$-core or ordinary core and the innermost core is labeled by $k_{max}$.
-We present the relative size and number of edges of the innermost and the outermost ($k=2$) $Gk$-cores in Table \ref{t1}.
-The vertex covers are hierarchically constructed by applying the $k$-leaf removal.
-In Table \ref{t1}, $x$ shows the relative size of a vertex cover before appearance of the $Gk_{max}$-core.
-Clearly, the smaller $k$ is, the more near-optimal vertex cover is constructed by the $k$-leaf algorithm.
+The outermost core is the largest core which corresponds to $k=2$ and includes other cores.
+As we increase the value of $k$, the size of cores is decreased and the core corresponding to maximum $k$ ($k_{max}$) is the smallest and innermost core.
+We present the relative size and number of edges of the outermost and innermost $Gk$-cores in Table \ref{t1}.
 We find that many real social networks are decomposed to a large hierarchy of the $Gk$-cores.
 For instance the layers of arxiv networks, i.e. cond-mat, astro-ph, hep-th, $\ldots$, have the highest numbers of the $Gk$-cores nested into each other among networks analyzed in this paper.
 In contrast, the food webs and biological networks have the a small number of cores.
 Using the visualization algorithm proposed in \cite{Alvarez}, visualization of astrophysics network in 2005 \cite{condmat} and transcriptional regulation network \cite{coli} are presented as two examples in Fig.~\ref{f8}.
 The regulation network has a few cores while the astrophysics network has around 30 cores in our proposed network decomposition scheme.
+Comparing with the random networks, the real networks have more cores.
+Similar to what was found in the ordinary core problem, this difference reveals that other structural features such as correlations and clustering may be significant for the sizes and organization of the $Gk$-cores.